TABLE OF CONTENTS

 - if you do not contact us or you admit the validity of the fine or penalty then we will take the money from your credit/debit card on the 15th day following the date of the letter

-Any additional fees and charges that are linked to other events which take place during your rental.
-The cost for all such fees and charges is set out in the Tariff Guide and include – but are not limited to - the following examples:
+Any additional charges that are linked to other events which take place during your rental.
+All such charges are set out in the Tariff Guide and include – but are not limited to - the following examples:

-- requirement for breakdown assistance as a result of your own acts or omissions (for example lost keys or use of incorrect fuel)).
+requirement for breakdown assistance arising as a result of your own acts or omissions for example lost keys or use of incorrect fuel)

-- a reservation amendment fee as set out in the Tariff Guide each time you modify any details of your booking once the Hire Period starts.
+a ‘reservation amendment’ or ‘modification’ charge as set out in the Tariff Guide each time you modify any details of your booking and you give us less than 48 hours notice before the Hire Period is due to start or for any modifications that you wish to make once the Hire Period has started

-- cleaning fees for a Vehicle if it is necessary to return the Vehicle to the same condition it was in before the start of the Hire Period (including for smoking in the Vehicle) at the cost set out in the Tariff Guide.
+special cleaning / valet charge if it is necessary to return the Vehicle to the same condition it was in before the start of the Hire Period (including for smoking in the Vehicle) at the cost set out in the Tariff Guide

 You agree that if you fail to make a payment to us when it is due and you still do not make payment within 5 days of us reminding you that payment is due then we may cancel the Contract and demand the immediate return of the Vehicle.
 We will only take this action if we have reasonable belief that you may not pay the amounts you owe and we have requested you to explain the position and you have failed to do so satisfactorily.